MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

 ## Lab scenario

 Contoso has its datacenters in Boston, New York, and Seattle offices connected via a mesh wide-area network links, with full connectivity between them.
-You need to implement a lab environment that will reflect the the topology of the Contoso's on-premises networks and verify its functionality.
+You need to implement a lab environment that will reflect the topology of the Contoso's on-premises networks and verify its functionality.

 ## Objectives